FilipePires98/VehicleSupervising/README.md

 This repository contains the work done by the authors on the practical assignments for the course in Software Architecture of the MSc. in Informatics Engineering of the University of Aveiro.
 Each project directory contains its own 'README.md' with details on the assignment and instructions on how to run the code.

-The directory 'Project 1 - Harvest Simulation' contains the first assignment, focused on an architecture where concurrency (processes and threads) are a key aspect.
+'Project 1 - Harvest Simulation' contains the first assignment, focused on an architecture where concurrency (processes and threads) are a key aspect.

+'Project 2 - Vehicle Supervising' contains the second assignment, focused on a platform based on Apache Kafka that collects and processes information from simulated vehicles.

 ## Authors